Michelson-Morley experiment, Doppler effect, aberration of light and the aether concept

 The propagation in the negative direction can be described by

 and (with $c_0 = \nu^-\,\lambda^-$) a wavelength in the preferred System~S$_{\rm p}$ of

 from which a propagation distance along this section of the rod of

 would follow.
-However, the photon now travels in the preferred System~S$_{\rm p}$ with speed~$-c_0$, while the laboratory system moves forward with $+v$.
+However, the photon now travels in the preferred System~S$_{\rm p}$ with speed~$c_0$ in the negative $x$ direction, while the laboratory system moves forward with $+v$.
 The photon thus reaches the back end of the rod already at